intjelic/python-sfml/doc/source/api/audio.rst

    Moreover, two additionnal method can be overriden as well if necessary:

-       - func:`On_start` is called before the capture happens, to perform custom initializations
+       - :func:`on_start` is called before the capture happens, to perform custom initializations
-       - func:`On_stop` is called after the capture ends, to perform custom cleanup
+       - :func:`on_stop` is called after the capture ends, to perform custom cleanup

    The audio capture feature may not be supported or activated on every platform, thus it is recommended to check its availability with the